TheAirTraffic/tat-feeder/README.md

 Feeding TheAirTraffic.com is quick and easy.
 There are various options depending on what kind of feeder/receiver you use, and your desired level of customization. it is recommended that FlightAware’s Raspberry Pi based “PiAware” be used to feed data to TheAirTraffic in order to send accurate MLAT results to the co-op.

-This setup script aids in setting up your current PiAware based feeder to feed TheAirTraffic as well.
+This script aids in setting up your current PiAware based feeder to feed TheAirTraffic as well.

 #### Obtaining And Using This Script